Skip to main content

 Undergraduate

 Durham University considers a wide variety of qualifications for admission.
-If you are unsure about any of the information below, please contact us directly at North.America@Durham.ac.uk - we're happy to help.
+If you are unsure about any of the information below, please get in touch with us directly at North.America@durham.ac.uk - we're happy to help.

-For 2024 entry, Durham has updated entry requirements for students attending high school in the United States that do not offer AP curriculum.
+For 2025 entry, Durham has updated entry requirements for students attending a high school in the United States that does not offer an AP curriculum.
 For students attending a school that does not offer AP curriculum, we will consider honours courses or equivalent in place of APs.
-For students attending a school that has AP curriculum, you will be expected to submit AP exams for admission.
+For students attending a school that has an AP curriculum, you will be expected to submit AP exams for admission.

-1. Check what the A-Level Entry Requirements are for your degree programme of choice.
-You can find this on the course page using our Course Database
+1. Check what the A-Level entry requirements are for your degree programme of choice.
+You can find this on the course page using our courses database.

-2. Use the table below to see what the A-Level Entry Requirements are equal to for US applicants.
+2. Use the table below to see what the A-Level entry requirements are equivalent to for US applicants.

 Equivalencies